Middy in the War Years

 Middy in the War Years has grown from small beginnings to become one of the largest events in the railway’s calendar and, along with the many visiting displays and vehicles, we were joined by a number of quality re-enactors to help create a great 1940’s atmosphere.

-This year’s event included dress parades with uniforms and fashions of the day, drill practice with the ‘Home Guard’ and music in the 1940s style jazz with Bernie Westren’s Wednesday Men.
+In 2019 the event included dress parades with uniforms and fashions of the day, drill practice with the ‘Home Guard’ and music in the 1940s style jazz with Bernie Westren’s Wednesday Men.